-1. Hire Locals
+1. Hire Local Translators

 Take in-country feedback very seriously.
 In fact, do a bit of preparation work up front, to truly make sure that you understand the local market dynamics, preferences, competitors, channels, promotion strategies, and so on.
 Often, the content and marketing tactics you use in one country simply won’t work in another.

-2. Be Memorable
+2. Create Memorable Experiences

 Do a quick study in each market to find out what customers think of when they see your logo, hear and see your brand name, and whether they have any concept of your identity.
 You may find that your brand identity has a different “flavor” in each market.
 So, you may need to work harder to create a new and memorable story for your brand in some markets than others.

 3. Focus on Localization, Not Just Translation

 Obviously, knowledge of the local market is critical for a company like Uber, but the same lesson applies for other businesses too.
 What are the pain points your customers experience?
 What are the alternatives to your product or service in each market?

 Nearly every business begins as a company that serves a local market, but as you move into international markets, you’ll need to modify your marketing language to make it clear that you’re international.
 However, you can still keep your local roots while being seen as a global company.

 5. Stand Out From the Competition

 Do some simple market research to test concepts ahead of time to make sure they are locally relevant and culturally appropriate.
 Make sure, also, to roll this information into your website localization process, to create sites that resonate with each target market.

 6. Cater Your Offerings to Each Location

 Such companies always struggle initially because local competitors may offer more attractive prices.
 You can adapt by re-packaging your product or by lowering (or raising!) your prices in specific markets where demand and supply warrant it.

 7. Become Part of the Community

 Keep abreast of current events and help communities in times of need; for example, during a natural disaster or a time of need, consider making a corporate donation of your local staff’s time or the services and products that you can uniquely provide to help in a way that is genuine and will be appreciated.

 8. Optimize for a Mobile Audience

 Creating localized content for apps is of particular importance, because it presents a unique opportunity for growth.
 Studies have shown that having individually localized apps for each market can increase conversions by double or even triple digits.

-9. Consider Social Components of Your Strategy
+9. Consider Social Components of Localization

 For instance, China’s Qzone is the third-largest social network in the world, and businesses that want to succeed in the Chinese market need to have a presence on this network that includes localized content and links to app downloads for that specific region.

 10. Factor In the Technical Side of Localization

 Though consumers will be looking for information when they find your content, it is vital that this information is presented in a way that feels natural and familiar to them.
 Imagine, for instance, that you are launching a site localized for the Chinese market.
 Though the content has been thoroughly crafted, your site is using the same layout for a recent Russian site launch.

-And of course, don’t forget that translation software can take care of a great part of the localization heavy lifting for you, to help transform your business into a more successful global company.
+And of course, don’t forget that a cloud translation management system can take care of a great part of the localization heavy lifting for you, to help transform your business into a more successful global company.